-Merl is a piece of malicious software, belonging to the STOP/Djvu ransomware family.
-This malware operates by encrypting data and demanding payment (ransom) for decryption.
 During the encryption process, all files are renamed with the ".merl" extension.
-Therefore, a file like "1.jpg" would appear as "1.jpg.merl", and so on for all of the affected files.
-Once this process is finished, Merl creates a text file titled "_readme.txt" on the desktop.
+For example, "1.jpg" would appear as "1.jpg.merl", and so on for all affected files.
+Once this process is finished, Merl creates a text file named "_readme.txt" and stores it on the desktop.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 Kharma, Gesd, MMDecrypt, and KesLan are examples of other ransomware-type programs.
 This category of malware encrypts data and demands payment for recovery.
 Crucial differences are the cryptographic algorithm they use (symmetric or asymmetric) and ransom size.